Odion100/TasksJS/README.md

 # TasksJS ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg) ![JS 100%](https://img.shields.io/badge/JavaScript-100%25-green)

-TasksJS is a framework for developing modular web APIs in NodeJS and was designed with microservices architecture in mind.
+TasksJS is a framework for developing modular web APIs.
 It's a wrapper on top of ExpressJS and Socket.io.
-With TasksJS instead of creating a server with many endpoints, you can create or have existing objects on a server that can be easily accessed from a client application.
+With TasksJS, instead of creating a server with many endpoints, you can simply export objects from the server to the client application.
 Basically any objects added to a TasksJS Service can be loaded and used by a TasksJS Client.

 TasksJS comes with the following objects that are used for web API development:
 ```javascript